 Throughput is commonly measured in bits per second.
-(Although throughput is not really a measurement of speed, most people, including us, use the word service.
+(Although throughput is not really a measurement of speed, most people, including us, use the word home in the United States with basic telephone service.
+The FCC has extended this definition to include broadband service.
+In California, the program is run by the California Public Utilities Commission and is supplemented with state funds.